All Episodes

 Hello.

-Hey, Rush, Mega Rush Baby Diddle back here in Joplin.
+Hey, Rush, mega Rush Baby Dittos back here in Joplin.

 Thank you very much.

-I remember earlier you were talking about you were talking about Joplin and you weren't really sure like what uh what it was.
+I remember earlier you were talking about You were talking about Joplin and you weren't really sure what it was.

 Yeah.

-I was I was just I was just telling you because um I think you said that like you weren't really sure because you were comparing like Michigan to here.
+I was just telling you because I think you said that you weren't really sure because you were comparing Michigan to here.

 Well, I wanted to draw a distinction the way you and Joplin, and I've been there.